Code-Institute-Submissions/HydraExplorer/README.md

 * **[RESPONSIVE VIEWER](https://chrome.google.com/webstore/detail/responsive-viewer/inmopeiepgfljkpkidclfgbgbmfcennb):** -  An excellent extension suggested to me by my Mentor Allen - A Chrome extension to show multiple screens in one view. the extension will help front-end developers to test multiple screens while developing responsive websites/applications.
 * **[GIFY](https://giphy.com/):** - Used to create the .gif file in readme depicting the responsive viewer in action and showing my testing on different screen sizes.

+* **[WEB FONT GENERATOR](https://www.fontsquirrel.com/tools/webfont-generator):** - Used to bring in a custom font i wanted to use for the main H1/ H2 sections, custom branding.

 ___